Iqbolshoh/php-authentication/README.md

 ### User Logout

-1. Click the logout button or navigate to the logout page (`logout.php`).
+1. Click the logout button or navigate to the logout page (`logout/`).
 2. You will be logged out and redirected to the login page.

 ## Technologies Used